• Skip to primary navigation

 Banana Roll Ups

-All you need is some flat bread, a banana, peanut butter and jelly.
-Smear the PB&J in a thin layer all over the flat bread, place a banana on and roll it up!
+All you need is some flatbread or a tortilla, a banana, peanut butter, and jelly.
+Smear the PB&J in a thin layer all over the tortilla, place a banana on and roll it up!
 You can let your kids eat it as is, or cut it into smaller pieces.
-I decided to just cut it in half and serve with some blueberries, yogurt and a cheese stick.
+I decided to just cut it in half and serve it with some blueberries, yogurt, and a cheese stick.
 Super fast and easy meal for the kiddos that is also healthy for them.

 About Bananas